eclipse-ee4j/starter/rest-starter/README.md

 mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="1.1.0-SNAPSHOT" -DjakartaVersion=9
 ```

-For now, only Payara supports Jakarta 9.

-<span style="color:yellow">WARNING:</span> For now , only the generation for the **Payara** runtime supports Jakarta 9.
+#### For now , only the generation for the Payara runtime supports Jakarta 9.

 If you use the defaults, this will generate the Jakarta EE project under a directory named `jakartaee-cafe`.
 You can then run the project by executing the following command from the `jakartaee-cafe` directory.
 Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) (we have tested with Java SE 8, Java SE 11 and Java SE 17).
 Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.